Rehan2156/Queue-Manager-App/README.md

 The motivation for this app comes from social distancing violations at wine shops all across India.
 Several people gathered at shops in long queues.
 Thus posing a health alert for COVID 19 local transmission.

-Expo link to the app: https://expo.io/@leo1320006/quet

-Download Expo from Google Play Store and click the above link.
-(Only for mobile)